linazoo/third-phase/microchallenges/memcache.md

 ## Challenge

 Start by pulling down one of your DBC codebases and setting up memcached locally using the [Dalli memcached client](https://github.com/mperham/dalli).
-This might be a little bit difficult.
-Be sure to test the fundementals of setting key/values in the terminal before adding memcache to your full webapp stack.
+This might be a little bit difficult. #DealWithIt (hint: read the docs, ask your friends, google, stack overflow, find code examples)

 Verify your Memcached/Dalli setup by booting up Rails console and typing: